Disabled Help Tenerife - all the information you need

 Operating for 20 years, this German-run company offers all the usual services - wheelchair hire, scooter hire, airport transfers.
 They also offer professional nursing care.
 Found on Avenida Amsterdam in Los Cristianos.

-On my last few visits to Tenerife, I'd noticed, quite frequently, a small van parked up in Los Cristianos, just near Alison's apartment.
+On my last few visits to Tenerife, I'd noticed, quite frequently, a small van parked up in Los Cristianos, just near our apartment.
 The writing on the side said it was Paul Goldney Services, providing wheelchair hire.
-As Paul is an old mate of mine (who also performs the "Not The Real Elvis" show - see my Entertainers page), I thought I'd better give him a mention here.
+As Paul is an old mate of mine (who used to perform the "Not The Real Elvis" show - see my Entertainers page), I thought I'd better give him a mention here.

 He provides wheelchair hire, plus many other aids for the disabled, such as zimmer frames and crutches.
 He can also arrange some wheelchair-friendly accommodation.